L3gomancer/ImageMagickQuickGuide/README.md

 ---

 Tips:
-Convert to gif before cropping to see the whitespace that pngs hide.
+Convert a sprite to gif before cropping to see the whitespace that pngs hide.
-Output %03d cos it probably generates 100s of sprites.
+Name output to %03d if it will generate 100s of sprites.
-I probably do want to keep the rows anyway!
+Output filenames start 00, 01, etc. If you want output to start on 01 use "null:" as the first input
+> `convert null: b00.gif -crop 32x0 +repage f%02d.gif`

+This produces f01.gif, f02.gif